 When Should You Worry About Dog Diarrhea?

+If your pet has diarrhea that has gone on for longer than 48 hours, it’s time to take them to the vet.
 Diarrhea can be a sign of intestinal worms, inflammatory bowel disease, colonic ulcers, polyps, or cancer, to name just a few.
-The sooner you get it looked at, the sooner you can get him on the road to recovery.
+The sooner you get it looked at, the sooner you can get your dog on the road to recovery.

-If your dog is experiencing any of the following symptoms in addition to runny stools, it is vital to get him to a vet straight away:
+If your dog is experiencing any of the following signs in addition to runny stools, it is vital to get them to a vet straight away:

-You might get to the vet, and they’ll tell you it is because the current food that you are feeding him isn’t working well.
-And here, it is essential to switch him to a kibble that will rectify the problem, such as the ones above.
+You might get to the vet, and they’ll tell you it is because the food you feed them isn’t working well.
+It is essential to switch to a kibble that will rectify the problem, such as the ones above.

 How Firm Should Dog’s Poop Be?